99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Metrics:
   for every service in AWS, it's a variable to monitor ex CPU, networking, they have timestamps and you can create dashboards with them
   EC2 instance metrics every 5 min, there is a "detailed monitoring" for a cost you get every 1 minute.
 By default no log from EC2,
 - need to setup an "agent" to push them.
-"CloudWatch Unified Agent" allows you to get more granular extra data from EC2   instead of the default ones
+"CloudWatch Unified Agent" allows you to get more granular extra data from EC2   instead of the default ones like memory, swap, and disk space utilization (IF IT HAS TO DO WITH RESOURCES)
 - If you need granularity higher than detailed monitoring which is 1min, use High resolution, with data at a granularity of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.
 - You can define Custom Metrics, using the API PutMetricData